 Site: 7.3 acres.

 Exterior Finish: White Vermont marble walls with green Vermont slate roof.

 Ordinance Rooms: Four ordinance rooms (stationary) and fourteen sealing.

 Total Floor Area: 80,500 square feet.

 Rising elegantly among towering Douglas-fir trees, the six spires of the marble-clad Portland Oregon Temple create a beautiful sight for motorists traveling Oregon's I-5, situated about 8 miles south of downtown Portland in Lake Oswego.
 On the east side of the temple is a serene reflection pool sitting at the base of the main spire.
 A fountain on the west side replenishes an infinity pool.
 Visitors are welcome to walk among the gorgeous gardens that decorate the temple grounds and to obtain additional information at the public visitors' center that features films, displays, multimedia presentations, and a stunning reproduction of Thorvaldsen's Christus statue.

 The Portland Oregon Temple was the first temple built in Oregon.

 The Portland Oregon Temple sits on land originally purchased in the 1960s for a Church junior college.
-Later when that decision was reversed, 7.3 acres were retained for the temple.
+Later, when the decision was reversed, 7.3 acres were retained for the temple.

 The two-story Celestial Room of the Portland Oregon Temple features three chandeliers, long wall tapestries, and a grand staircase.